 - Cut 1.5" off of tip of each ear of corn.
 Remove husks and silks from ears of corn.

-- Generously rub olive oil all over 2 ears of corn and put inside air fryer basket.
+- Generously rub olive oil all over 2 ears of corn and put inside air fryer basket. (optional, can omit if you prefer but it will keep kernels moist)

 - Close air fryer lid and set to 390 degrees for 8 minutes total.